permafrost-dev/stackup/README.md

 ---

-a single application to manage your entire dev stack.
+a single application to spin up your entire dev stack.

 ## About Stackup

 The application we've developed is a comprehensive tool designed to manage your entire development stack.
 It's a one-stop solution that brings together all the elements of your development environment, providing a unified interface to control and monitor each component.
-This includes everything from your frontend and backend projects, to databases, servers, queues, and even third-party services.

 One of the key features of this application is its ability to automate routine tasks.
 With a simple configuration, you can define a sequence of tasks that your projects require, such as starting containers, running database migrations, or seeding data.
 This automation not only saves you time but also ensures consistency across your development environment.